2020: The Year to Get Serious About Analytics and Cybersecurity

 According to our 2017 Forrester survey, more firms are looking to industry peers for new technology guidance.
 Here’s why.

-Webinar: Innovate Faster with Security Collaboration
+Innovate Faster with Security Collaboration

-Learn how collaboration amongst trusted security peers will enable your business to create a material advantage for your defenders, increase the speed of technology adoption in your security practice, and improve the economics of adopting those technologies.
+This webinar will review collaboration amongst trusted security peers will enable your business to create a material advantage for your defenders, increase the speed of technology adoption in your security practice, and improve the economics of adopting those technologies.

-Webinar: The Best Defense is an Offense-Informed Defense
+The Best Defense is an Offense-Informed Defense

 Learn how an offense-informed defense approach will enable your security team to cut through the noise, be more effective at both identifying the most likely and riskiest attacks and thwarting them faster at less cost.